-The 1D single-pulse H NMR spectrum of the sediment is dominated by an intense water signal, indicating the nucleosome sediment is highly hydrated.
-Comparison of these spectra throughout the measurements for the H2A-labeled nucleosome shows that the water signal remains prominent over time, despite exposure to 34 days of high-speed MAS at an effective temperature
+The 1D single-pulse 1H NMR spectrum of the sediment is dominated by an intense water signal, indicating the nucleosome sediment is highly hydrated.
+Comparison of these spectra throughout the measurements for the H2A-labeled nucleosome shows

-230 of 37 °C. The intensity at peak maximum decreases by 20% over this time while the line width increases by 40% (Fig. 2a).
+- 205 that the water signal remains prominent over time, despite exposure to 34 days of high-speed MAS at an effective temperature of 37 °C. The intensity at peak maximum decreases by 20% over this time while the line width increases by 40% (Fig. 2a).
 Similar results were obtained for other samples.
-A minor component of free bulk water can be observed in the earliest spectra (Böckmann et al, 2009), which disappears over time due to evaporation.
-We conclude that, while some degree of dehydration occurs, the sediment samples remain overall well hydrated throughout the NMR measurements.

-- To assess histone fold over time, we compared 2D cross-polarization (CP) based NH correlation spectra recorded at the 235 beginning and the end of the measurements, across a five month period.
+We conclude that while some degree of dehydration cannot be excluded, the sediment samples remain well hydrated throughout the NMR measurements. - To assess histone folding over time, we compared 2D cross-polarization (CP) based NH correlation spectra recorded at the 210 beginning and the end of the measurements, across a five month period.
 Both spectra are of high quality, showing a wellresolved and well-dispersed spectrum (Fig. 2b).
 There are little chemical shift or intensity changes between the spectra, indicating the histones remain well-folded over time.
-The slight chemical shift changes (less than the line width) are observed for few H2A residues, most of which are in the vicinity of buried waters or salt ions in the crystal structure (Clapier et al., 2008; Materese et al., 2009).
+Slight chemical shift changes (less than the line width) are observed for few H2A residues, most of which are in the vicinity of buried waters or salt ions in the crystal structure (Clapier et al., 2008; Materese et al., 2009).
 This could be related to changes in the hydration as seen from the 1D spectra.
-For H3, no 240 differences in peaks positions over time could be resolved (data not shown). - Since the nucleosome concentration in the sediment is ca. 25-50-fold higher than that in typical solution NMR samples, comparison of solid-state and solution NMR spectra may reveal insights into inter-nucleosome interactions.
+For H3, no differences - 215 in peaks positions over time could be resolved (data not shown).
+Since the nucleosome concentration in the sediment is ca. 25-50-fold higher than that in typical solution NMR samples, comparison of solid-state and solution NMR spectra may reveal insights into inter-nucleosome interactions.
 We previously reported that J-based ssNMR spectra of H2A- or H3-labeled nucleosomes have highly similar chemical shift as in solution, indicative of fast tail motion in the sediment.
-Within nucleosome arrays, the histone tails have been shown to be involved in - 245 inter-nucleosome interactions, while in single nucleosomes they bind the nearby DNA within the same nucleosome (Stützer et al., 2016; Shaytan et al. 2016; Huertas et al. 2020).
+Within nucleosome arrays, the histone tails have been shown to be involved in - 220 inter-nucleosome interactions, while in single nucleosomes they bind the nearby DNA within the same nucleosome (Stützer et al., 2016; Shaytan et al. 2016; Huertas et al. 2020).
 The close chemical shift correspondence between the ssNMR and solution spectra could thus mean that within the sediment the histone tails bind to DNA within the same nucleosome, as in dilute solution.
 However, given the dense packing of nucleosomes this is rather improbable.
-Rather, the observed chemical shifts likely do not permit to discriminate whether the histone tail-DNA interaction occurs in an intra- or inter-nucleosomal fashion. - 250 In addition to the non-specific histone tail-DNA interactions, a specific interaction between the H4 tail and the H2A surface mediates nucleosome-nucleosome contacts that are required for compaction of chromatin fibers (Kalashnikova et al., 2013).
+Rather, the observed chemical shifts likely do not permit to discriminate whether the histone tail-DNA interaction occurs in an intra- or inter-nucleosomal fashion.

+In addition to the non-specific histone tail-DNA interactions, a specific interaction between the H4 tail and the H2A surface mediates nucleosome-nucleosome contacts that are required for compaction of chromatin fibers (Kalashnikova et al., 2013).
 The backbone chemical shifts of H2A dimer within the sediment can only be compared to solution chemical shifts of a H2A-H2B dimer, due to the molecular weight limit for amide-based solution NMR.
-This comparison revealed no significant chemical shift differences for the H2A residues that are involved in H4 tail binding, indicating that there is no stable inter- - 255 nucleosome interaction within the sediment.
-Taken together these data indicate the nucleosomes in the sediment remain wellfolded and hydrated through the measurements without evidence for direct nucleosome-nucleosome contacts.
+This comparison revealed no significant chemical shift differences for the H2A residues that are involved in H4 tail binding, indicating that there is no stable inter-nucleosome interaction within the sediment.
+Taken together these data demonstrate the nucleosomes in the sediment remain well-folded and hydrated through the measurements without evidence for direct nucleosome-nucleosome contacts.